 Research and statistics

-- One quarter (24%) of Christmas tree fires were intentional.
+- More than one-fifth (22%) of Christmas tree fires were intentional.

 Source: NFPA's "Home Structure Fires Involving Christmas Trees."